azariak/TutorFlowAI/README.md

 #### TODO:
-auto select draw tool on page load, rounded corners for whiteboard, refactor code, improve readme api to work on vercel, cloudfare and npm run dev, refact react-markdown to LLM-UI, optimize for mobile, consider making PWA Adjust size of whiteboard & chat by dragging with reset to default, realtime mic. support, light/dark mode, user able to add API once rate limits hit, open source???
+auto select draw tool on page load, rounded corners for whiteboard, refactor code, improve readme api to work on vercel, cloudfare and npm run dev, refact react-markdown to LLM-UI, optimize for mobile, consider making PWA Adjust size of whiteboard & chat by dragging with reset to default, realtime mic. support, light/dark mode, user able to add API once rate limits hit, deselect chat when switching to whiteboard so keyboard does not popup open source???

 #### Color Scheme